Etablissements A. Bourdereau CINEX

 Alphonse Bourdereau

 Alphonse Bourdereau (1887-1962), a trained mechanic from Paris, France, began his career at Gaumont.
-In 1920, Bourdereau and his partner René-Albert Piquois started their own company, investing 50,000 francs to manufacture a developing machine and other film equipment.
+In 1920, with several ideas in early development, Bourdereau partnered with financier René-Albert Piquois and started their own company, investing 50,000 francs to manufacture a developing machine and other film equipment.
 By 1922, after the team patented their first camera, Piquois left the company, and it became known simply as Etablissements A. Bourdereau.

 Le CINEX